Quick test using conventional unit cell

 # Slow more realistic test

-= '2x2x2' supercell
+supercell = '2x2x2'

 # Directory in which our project resides

-= f'example/VASP_3C-SiC_calculated/{supercell}/'
+base_dir = f'example/VASP_3C-SiC_calculated/{supercell}/'

-base_dir = TemporaryDirectory(dir='TMP') calc_dir
+calc_dir = TemporaryDirectory(dir='TMP')

 # Read the structure (previously calculated unit(super) cell)